defold/doc/docs/en/manuals/atlas.md

 ## Runtime Texture and Atlas creation

-Starting from Defold 1.4.2 it is possible to create a texture and an atlas at runtime.
+It is possible to create a texture and an atlas at runtime.

 ### Creating a Texture resource at runtime